 My Story

 I grew up a nerd, always interested in technology and learning how things work.
 My photography journey began at age 23, in the winter of 2009-2010.
-Living in Minnesota and self-employed as a network technician, I purchased a camera to take better photos of spare computer parts I was selling online.
-I was immediately enthralled by the manual process of photography.
+While living in Minnesota as a self-employed computer technician, I purchased a camera to take better photos of spare parts I was selling online.
+I was immediately enthralled by light and the manual process of photography.

 In that first year, I focused on what was around me: architecture and people.
 But in 2011, the course of my life would change, as a couple of friends and I embarked on a road trip to California.
-It was on that journey that I first witnessed the rugged mountains and deserts of the West, and experiencing these landscapes firsthand inspired me.
+It was on that journey that I first witnessed the rugged western mountains and deserts, and experiencing these landscapes firsthand inspired me.

-I moved to California that year, and by 2012 I ended up in Oregon.
-It was then that I decided to focus exclusively on nature photography.
+I moved to California that same year.
+By 2012 I ended up in Oregon, and it was then that I decided to focus exclusively on nature photography.
 I enjoyed exploring the mountains, forests, and coasts of the Pacific Northwest, and met many of my closest friends in the photography community there.

-With the exception of a one-year hiatus in Utah, I have been living in an RV and roaming the public lands of the American West ever since.
+With the exception of a one-year hiatus in Utah and a brief return to Minnesota, I have been living in an RV and roaming the public lands of the American West ever since.